goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 find your own pattern how and when you need to index your objects.
 Nothing will index or unindex objects by default.
 This is probably not the right concept for every project but it's needed for one of my project which started having performance issues during a search.
-So I started to review and rethink about the existing patterns.
-As far as I can see, there is not much potential for improvments in the indexing implementation, but the search and indexing concept offered by this package provide a hugh performance win.
+So I started to review and rethink existing patterns.
+As far as I can see, there is not much potential for improvments in the indexing implementation, but the search and indexing concept offered by this package provide a huge performance win.
 One of my page in a project which uses a complex query for list some items is now 9 times faster because of the new chainable search query.
-Also note, indexing and build inteligent search query patterns are not a easy part and this package can only help to improve your work if you know what you are doing ;-)
+Also note, indexing and build intelligent search query patterns are not an easy part and this package can only help to improve your work if you know what you are doing ;-)

-Let me say it again, you can get very quick into trouble if you chain the And, Or and Not parts in a bad order.
-But on the other hand this concept can incredible speedup your search query because it compares combined queries against each other and not against all available objects.
+Let me say it again, you can get into trouble very quickly if you chain the And, Or and Not parts in wrong order.
+But on the other hand this concept can incredibly speedup your search query because it compares combined queries against each other and not against all available objects.

 Performeance